LiamBatiste/Restaurant-Sales-Analysis/README.md

 Through observartion **the Cheese Portion (menu item id: 914) appears in store 4904 with a total revenue of $0.30 and in store 46673 with a total revenue of $0.15.**

-This might indicate that the item should be discontinued from said store or company wide or apply a promotio and then monitor item performance.
+This might indicate that the item should be discontinued from said store or company-wide or apply a promotion and then monitor item performance.
 An exclusive loyalty card offer on select products which underperforming might be useful to boost sales of said items.

 Additonally,**the store id 20974 is selling a higher number of the same item at no charge.**

-It might be useful to check in with this store and query why these volume of free items is so much higher or even ensure that staff a trained/retrained on discount and sales processes.
+It might be useful to check in with this store and query why these volume of free items is so much higher, or even ensure that staff a trained/retrained on discount and sales processes.
 <br></br>

 **Top 5 ingredients used within purchased items recipes/sub-recipes across all stores**